Profile

 About Me:

 I’m a research scientist and I study infectious diseases and global health.
-My main interest is diseases which are spread to humans by mosquitoes.
+My main interests are diseases which are spread to humans by mosquitoes and vaccination.

 -